-Dr. Bonnie Schaffhauser Jacobi is assistant professor of Music Education at Colorado State University.
+Dr. Bonnie Schaffhauser Jacobi is associate professor of Music Education at Colorado State University.
 For twenty-one years, she has been a music education specialist teaching students of all ages throughout Fla., Mass., N.J., and Texas.
 She has directed thirteen children's choirs that have performed at professional venues such as the Houston Ballet, the Houston Symphony, and Miami City Ballet.
 In 2008, she founded the Meadows Community Youth Chorus in Dallas for elementary-aged children without music in their schools.

 Dr. Jacobi holds music degrees from the University of Houston (D.M.A. in Music Education), the University of Texas at Austin (M.M. in Piano Performance), and Mount Holyoke College (B.A. in Music).
 She holds Kodály Certification through training programs at Indiana University and McNeese State University, as well as a Dalcroze Certificate from the American Eurhythmics Society.
 Dr. Jacobi has also trained at Carnegie-Mellon University's International Dalcroze Institute, The Juilliard School's Abramson-Dalcroze Institute, the Dalcroze School of the Rockies, and the TCU/Van Cliburn Piano Institute in Fort Worth, Texas.
 Prior to her arrival at Colorado State, Dr. Jacobi taught at Southern Methodist University and the University of Houston.
 She has published articles in Music Educators Journal, American Music Teacher, Southwestern Musician, Texas Music Teacher, the Journal of Historical Research in Music Education, General Music Today, and the Kodály Envoy, and presents actively as a clinician and lecture-recitalist.
 Dr. Jacobi currently serves on the Editorial Board for Music Educators Journal.